 - The Czech Republic, Malta and Luxembourg have the best performance in terms of skills under-utilisation and skills mismatch.

-To find out more about the ESI results, please consult the ESI dedicate page on Skills Panorama website.
+To find out more about the European Skills Index results, please consult the dedicated page on the Skills Panorama website.